19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 “Commissioner of National Registration” means the Commissioner of National Registration appointed under the National Registration Act (Cap.
 201);

-“direct recording electronic”, “voting machine” or “DRE voting machine” means any mechanical, electronic or electro-optical machine that can —
+“direct recording electronic voting machine” or “DRE voting machine” means any mechanical, electronic or electro-optical machine that can —

 (a) be activated by a voter to mark or record his vote for any candidate or group of candidates on a ballot display on the machine;

 (b) process the vote by means of a computer program;

-(c) instantaneously record and store that vote within a memory device within the machine; and
+(c) instantaneously record and store that vote in a memory device within the machine; and

 (d) sort and count votes marked or recorded on all ballot displays on that machine,